Archive of Our Own: China

 On 29 February 2020, Archive of Our Own was blocked in China, after fans of Chinese actor Xiao Zhan reported the website for hosting an explicit fan fiction novel starring him.
 The banning of the site led to several incidents and controversies online, in the Chinese entertainment industry, as well as to professional enterprises, due to heavy backlash from mainland Chinese users of Archive of Our Own.
 Users called for a boycott against Xiao Zhan, his fans, endorsed products, luxury brands, and other Chinese celebrities involved with the actor.

 Germany

 On 13 December 2022, the site was indexed by the German Federal Department for Media Harmful to Young Persons due to "child pornography content", temporarily removing it from Google search results.
 In January 2023, the restrictions were lifted since the agency had committed administrative errors in the indexing process.

 Russia

-In March 2023, Roskomnadzor requested Archive of Our Own to delete 16 fics, claiming they contained "child pornography".
-The site was subsequently blocked in Russia on 14 April 2023, after failing to comply with the request.
+In April 2023, RKN requested Archive of Our Own to delete 16 fan fiction works, claiming they contained "child pornography".
+The site was subsequently blocked in Russia later that same month, after failing to comply with the request.